dhellmann/pymotw-3/source/frameworks.rst

 out.
 Reading from files is simple enough, but there may not be an easier way to create a filter application than by using the :mod:`fileinput` module.
 Its API is a line iterator that yields each input line, so the main body of the program is a simple ``for`` loop.
-The module handles parsing command line arguments for filenames to be processed, or falling back to reading directly from standard input, so tools built on :mod:`fileinput` can be run directly on a file or as part of a pipeline.
+The module handles parsing command line arguments for filenames to be processed, or falling back to reading directly from standard input, so tools built on ``fileinput`` can be run directly on a file or as part of a pipeline.

 Use :mod:`atexit` to schedule functions to be run as the interpreter is shutting down a program.
 Registering exit callbacks is useful for